 Lower carb option

-For stricter diets, replace cashew nuts with lower-carb pecans and reduce the amount of onion.
+For diets stricter on the carb load, replace cashew nuts with lower-carb pecans and reduce the amount of onion.
 Even without red onion, this salad is totally delicious!
+Grapefruits also contain a little bit of natural sugar, but much less than oranges – while still carrying the full load of vitamins and antioxidants so typical for citrus fruits!

 Great salad to prep for the next day